-Outside The Frame is a boutique production company based in New York City.
+Outside The Frame is a boutique production company with offices in New York City and Los Angeles.
 Since our founding in 2009, we have produced a diverse array of creative projects, including commercials, corporate documentaries, music videos, narrative films, and branded content.

 We are obsessed with details, infatuated by great design, and have a deep respect for the craft of filmmaking.
 In all our films, we strive to find the perfect balance between truth and spectacle—creating something that is authentic and relatable, yet heightened and flawlessly articulated.
 With a strong foundation in narrative, we bring a storyteller’s sensibility to every film.
 Even in non-narrative projects, we seek to infuse our work with drama, escalation, reveals, and discoveries.
-All of this engages the audience, leading to a more participatory, emotional, and—dare we say it—cinematic experience.
+All of this engages the audience, leading to a more participatory, emotional, and cinematic experience.

-Our talented (and growing) roster of New York-based filmmakers, artists and technicians are all experts in their respective disciplines.
+Our talented (and growing) roster of New York and Los Angeles-based filmmakers, artists and technicians are all experts in their respective disciplines.
 We enjoy the challenge of variety—it keeps us on our creative toes, allows us to develop a richer palette, and enables us to bring an arsenal of new ideas to every project.
 We also love collaboration, and work closely with our clients to understand their unique needs and deliver a product that truly resonates with their audience.

 JOE TURNER LIN – EXECUTIVE PRODUCER / DIRECTOR / EDITOR / CINEMATOGRAPHER